Augšdaugava Municipality

 Augšdaugava Municipality (Augšdaugavas novads, "upper Daugava municipality") is one of the 35 municipalities established in Latvia in 2021.
-It surrounds the independent city of Daugavpils and its municipal headquarters are located there.
+It surrounds the independent state city of Daugavpils, however, the municipal headquarters are located there, outside of the municipality.
 Its first elected municipal council has taken office on 1 July 2021.

 Geography

 View of the Daugava from the Vasargeliški observation tower east of Daugavpils.

 Saules puķe ("Sunflower"), Vilnis Titāns, 1999: granite sculpture placed near the southernmost point of Latvia in Demene Parish.

 The Great Stone of Nīcgale in Nīcgale Parish.

 Augšdaugava Municipality covers an area of 2524 km2.
 It is located in the southwestern part of the Latgale region in eastern Latvia, and surrounds the city of Daugavpils on all sides.
 It borders Jēkabpils Municipality to the northwest, Līvāni Municipality to the north, Preiļi Municipality to the northeast, and Krāslava Municipality to the east.
 It also borders the Lithuanian counties of Panevėžys and Utena to the west and southwest respectively, and Vitebsk Region in Belarus to the southeast.
 The southernmost point of Latvia is located on the border with Lithuania in Demene Parish, and is commemorated with a nearby sculpture by Vilnis Titāns.

 The Augšzeme ("highland") region is located in the south-central part of the municipality and is a Protected Landscape with an area of 208.13 km2.
 Lake Svente and Lake Medumi are found within the protected area.
 Also located in the area is Egļukalns, the highest point of the municipality with an elevation of 220.6 m above sea level.
 It is the site of a ski resort.

 The Daugava flows into the municipality from the east and turns north at Daugavpils.
 The Daugava valley east of Daugavpils is a Protected Landscape Area which extends into Krāslava Municipality.

 A third Protected Landscape Area located in the northern part of the municipality is Nīcgale forest in Nīcgale Parish.
 The Great Stone of Nīcgale is located on its eastern boundary and is the largest glacial erratic known in Latvia with a volume of approximately 170 m3.